bright/new-www/content/blog/unblocking-the-main-thread-refactoring-from-sync-to-async-in-javascript.md

 Within the callback function, we use a **`while`** loop to process array elements until the deadline is reached or there are no more elements left to process.
 We check the remaining time using the **`deadline.timeRemaining()`** method, which returns the amount of time (in milliseconds) left until the deadline.
 This allows us to use the available time in the most efficient way, ensuring that our tasks are executed without blocking the main thread for extended periods.
 If there are remaining elements to process, we schedule the processing of the next batch of elements in the next idle period.

-We need to consider the scenario where the browser might be overwhelmed with tasks, leading to our **`requestIdleCallback`** not being executed.
-In such cases, we can provide a timeout value to ensure that our callback gets executed even if the browser is too busy to handle it immediately.
+**We need to consider the scenario where the browser might be overwhelmed with tasks**, leading to our **`requestIdleCallback`** not being executed.
+In such cases, **we can provide a timeout value** to ensure that our callback gets executed even if the browser is too busy to handle it immediately.

 ```tsx
 // Define a function to process a single element